-Brandon recently went public with his intense struggle with alcoholism.
+In 2017, Brandon went public with his intense struggle with alcoholism.
 After a term in an inpatient rehabilitation and recovery center, an intensive after-care and outpatient program, and continued commitment to a Twelve Step program and fellowship, Brandon now claims his sobriety as a lifelong journey.
 Sharing his story, experience, strength, and hope with those who might find themselves in need is something Brandon finds necessary as a means to continue his path of progress rather than perfection.
 When Brandon tells his story he is quick to proclaim that it is only by God’s help he maintains his sobriety.
-In March of 2018, he celebrated one year sober.
+In March of 2019, he celebrated two years sober.

 Please visit the Tour page to see Brandon’s complete performance schedule.